usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 export PATH=$PATH:/usr/local/cuda/bin
 python3 -m pip install pycuda
 ```
-To test whether your pycuda works, try [this python script](pycuda.test.py.txt) in JupyterLab.
+To test whether your PYCUDA works, try [this python script](pycuda.test.py.txt) in JupyterLab.
 The script contains two URLs that explain the concept of CUDA thread blocks and thread indexing.

 ## Use DASK with SLURM